Analysis of multi-electrode and ensemble recordings

 In another study , we used tetrode recordings in rat prefrontal cortex (PFC), together with extracellular recordings in the hippocampus (which connects monosynaptically to PFC).
 In this case too, the units could be separated into RS and FS cells.
 We showed that during natural sleep spindles, oscillatory responses of cortical cells are different for different cell types and cortical layers.
 FS interneurons were always more modulated than RS pyramidal cells, both in firing rate and phase, suggesting that the dynamics are dominated by inhibition.
 In the deep layers, where most of the hippocampal fibers make contacts, pyramidal cells respond phasically to SPWRs, but not during spindles.
 These results demonstrate that during sleep spindles, the cortex is functionnaly "de-afferented" from its hippocampal inputs, based on processes of cortical origin, and presumably mediated by the strong recruitment of inhibitory interneurons.
 The interplay between hippocampal and thalamic inputs may underlie a global mechanism involved in the consolidation of recently formed memory traces (see details in ).

-We recently collaborated with Dan Shulz laboratory at the UNIC into a mixed experimental-computational study of multisite recordings in rat barrel cortex in vivo .
+More recently, we collaborated with Dan Shulz laboratory at the UNIC into a mixed experimental-computational study of multisite recordings in rat barrel cortex in vivo .
 In that study, the goal was to determine, using a model-based analysis, how correlations in the stimulus were encoded by neuronal populations.
 The main finding is that when inputs are uncorrelated, barrel cortex neurons show features similar to the "simple" and "complex" cells of primary visual cortex.
 However, when correlations are present, the responses dramatically change, some cells detect global correlations, while some cells are sensitive to local correlated patterns.

 We also compared human and monkey wake and sleep recordings .
 This analysis showed that for both species, the excitatory and inhibitory neuron populations are tighlty balanced.
 The only moments when this balance breaks down is during epileptic seizures, suggesting that balanced activity is a feature of the normally functioning brain.